Towards solving the mass-composition problem in ultra high energy cosmic rays: Modification factor as indication of proton-dominated composition

-The modification factor is defined as the ratio: \beq \eta_p(E)=\frac{J_p(E)}{J_p^{\rm unm}(E)}, \eeq where $J_p(E)$ is the total flux of protons, measured or calculated, taking into account all energy losses due to $p\gamma_{\rm cmb}$ collisions and adiabatic energy losses.
-In Eq.(\ref{eq:eta}) we introduced also the unmodified proton spectrum $J_p^{\rm unm}(E)$ which is calculated taking into account only adiabatic energy losses.
+where $J_p(E)$ is the total flux of protons, measured or calculated, taking into account all energy losses due to $p\gamma_{\rm cmb}$ collisions and adiabatic energy losses.
+In Eq.(\ref{eq:eta}) we introduced also the unmodified proton spectrum $J_p^{\rm unm}(E)$ which is calculated taking into account only adiabatic energy losses, $J_p^{\rm unm}(E)=KE^{-\gamma_g}$.

-Model-dependent phenomena enter both numerator and denominator of Eq.(\ref{eq:eta}) and compensate or even cancel each other, while interaction with CMB photons does not enter the unmodified flux, i.e. denominator, and appears only in the numerator of Eq.~(\ref{eq:eta}).
-Thus the modification factor presents, in an unsuppressed way, such features as dip and GZK cutoff directly linked to the propagation of UHE protons, while model-dependent features are seen there in a suppressed form.
-Therefore the modification factor is an excellent instrument to search for the proton-dominated mass composition through proton interaction features, dip and GZK cutoff, but it is not sensitive to the details of the acceleration models.
+{\em Model-dependent phenomena} enter both numerator and denominator in Eq.(\ref{eq:eta}) and compensate or even cancel each other, while interaction with CMB photons does not enter the unmodified flux, i.e. the denominator, and appears only in the numerator of Eq.(\ref{eq:eta}).
+Thus the modification factor presents, in an unsuppressed way, such features as dip and GZK cutoff directly connected with the propagation of UHE protons, while the model-dependent features are seen there in a suppressed form.
+Therefore the modification factor is an excellent instrument to search for the proton-dominated mass composition through the proton interaction features, dip and GZK cutoff, but it is not sensitive to the model-dependent features e.g. to the details of the acceleration models.